List of books banned by governments

 Banned books are books or other printed works such as essays or plays which have been prohibited by law, or to which free access has been restricted by other means.
 The practice of banning books is a form of censorship, from political, legal, religious, moral, or commercial motives.
 This article lists notable banned books and works, giving a brief context for the reason that each book was prohibited.
 Banned books include fictional works such as novels, poems and plays and non-fiction works such as biographies and dictionaries.

+The usual reasons for banning books are pornography and obscenity, including child porn, anti-government or revolutionary provocation, propagating extremist philosophy such as Nazism, agitation of hate, instructions on violence, homicide or preparing illegal weapons and/or munitions, and/or blasphemy, especially in Islamic countries.
+Many books have been banned because of multiple reasons.

 Since there have been a large number of banned books, some publishers have sought out to publish these books.
 The best-known examples are the Parisian Obelisk Press, which published Henry Miller's sexually frank novel Tropic of Cancer, and Olympia Press, which published William S. Burroughs's Naked Lunch.
 Both of these, the work of father Jack Kahane and son Maurice Girodias, specialized in English-language books which were prohibited, at the time, in Great Britain and the United States.
 Ruedo ibérico, also located in Paris, specialized in books prohibited in Spain during the dictatorship of Francisco Franco.
 Russian literature prohibited during the Soviet period was published outside of Russia.

 Many countries throughout the world have their own methods of restricting access to books, although the prohibitions vary strikingly from one country to another.
 The following list of countries includes historical states that no longer exist.

-Bible

-The distribution, promotion of different Bible versions and verses or translation seen as incorrect that have been prohibited or impeded throughout its history.
-Violators of Bible prohibitions have at times been punished by imprisonment, forced labor, banishment and execution, as well as the destruction or confiscation of the Bibles.
-In most cases this was related to them being viewed as incorrect and different from the accepted canon within the religion but there are also examples of the distribution and promotion of the Bible and the religion being banned in general and are ongoing in various jurisdictions.